enricovianello/docsy-example/content/en/docs/getting-started/frontend/logging.md

 weight: 0
 noComment: true
 description: >
-  This section describes how handle the log file of the StoRM FE service.
+  This section describes how to handle the log file of the StoRM FE service.
 ---

 The Frontend logs information on the service status and the SRM requests received and managed by the process.
-The Frontend's log supports different level of logging (ERROR, WARNING, INFO, DEBUG, DEBUG2) that can be set via the `log.debuglevel` property in _storm-frontend-server.conf_ configuration file; its default value is INFO.
+The Frontend's log supports different level of logging (ERROR, WARNING, INFO, DEBUG, DEBUG2) that can be set via the `log.debuglevel` property in the _storm-frontend-server.conf_ configuration file (placed in the _/etc/storm/frontend-server_ directory).
+The default logging level is set to INFO.
 The Frontend log file named _storm-frontend-server.log_ is placed in the _/var/log/storm_ directory.
 At start-up time, the FE prints here the whole set of configuration parameters, this can be useful to check the desired values.
 When a new SRM request is managed, the FE logs information about the user (DN and FQANs) and the requested parameters.
 At each SRM request, the FE logs also this important information: